Quantum interferometric probe of neutron--hidden neutron oscillations: Experimental setup

-In the second configuration, the flight path lengths are reduced to one-fifth when compared to those mentioned above, in order to reproduce the characteristic lengths of the interferometer presented in Ref.~\cite{Ebisawa} for which the specifications have been worked out in detail.
-The flight paths $l_2,\ l_3,\ d_2$ and $d_3$ are shielded against external fields (for example the Earth's magnetic field) using mu-metal to ensure a precise definition of the fields along the flight paths \cite{MuPAD}.
-To improve the accuracy of the field configuration, the guide fields $B_g = 2$ mT before and after the greenish region are also shielded with mu-metal.
+The flight paths $l_2,\ l_3,\ d_2$ and $d_3$ are heavily shielded against external fields (for example, the Earth's magnetic field) using mu-metal to ensure a precise definition of the highly homogeneous fields along the active flight paths \cite{MuPAD}.
+Given the narrow width of the resonance, accessing $\epsilon_{nn'} \sim 10^{-14}\ \mathrm{eV}$ requires a relative field homogeneity of $\Delta B/B \sim 10^{-5}$ over the macroscopic drift length, a requirement strictly within the capabilities of state-of-the-art nuclear magnetic resonance (NMR) magnet technologies.
+To improve the accuracy of the overall field configuration, the guide fields $B_g = 2 \ \mathrm{mT}$ before and after the central active region are also shielded with mu-metal.

-\emph{Phase shifter.} A slab of phase shifting material with a thickness $D$ of refractive material, for example Si, with potential $V$, induces a time lag for beams along Path II.
-For a plane wave traversing the slab, the lag is $ \chi = kD_{eff}(n_r-1) $ \cite{Lemmel2010}, where $n_r$ is the refraction index given by $ n_r = \frac{K}{k} = \sqrt{1 - \frac{V - V_{\text{air}}}{E - V_{\text{air}}}}, $ $D_{eff}$ is the effective length of the beam path of the neutrons in the slab that depends on the rotation angle of the Si-block and $V$ is the slab potential $ V = \frac{2\pi \hbar^2 N b_c}{m_n}. $ Here, $b_c$ is the coherent scattering length, $N $ the atomic density, and $m_n$ the neutron mass. $V_{\text{air}}$ is the potential of air that can be neglected in most cases.
-It depends on temperature, pressure and humidity.
+\emph{Phase shifter.} A slab of phase-shifting material with a thickness $D$ of refractive material, for example, Si, with a nuclear potential $V$, induces a time lag for beams traveling along Path II.
+For a plane wave traversing the slab, the phase lag is $ \chi = k D_{eff}(n_r - 1) $ \cite{Lemmel2010}, where $n_r$ is the refractive index given by $ n_r = \frac{K}{k} = \sqrt{1 - \frac{V - V_{\text{air}}}{E - V_{\text{air}}}}, $ with $E = \frac{k^2 \hbar^2}{2m_n} + V_{\text{air}} = \frac{K^2 \hbar^2}{2m_n} + V$ being the total energy of the neutron.
+Here, $D_{eff}$ is the effective length of the beam path of the neutrons in the slab, which can be fine-tuned by adjusting the rotation angle of the Si wafer, and $V$ is the slab potential defined as $ V = \frac{2\pi \hbar^2 N b_c}{m_n}. $ Here, $b_c$ is the coherent scattering length, $N$ is the atomic density, and $m_n$ is the neutron mass.
+The potential of air, $V_{\text{air}}$, can be neglected in most cases, although it depends slightly on temperature, pressure, and humidity.
+In our baseline setup, we employ a highly uniform monocrystalline Si slab with a nominal thickness $D = 200 \ \mu\mathrm{m}$.
+To prevent spurious spatial smearing of the interference fringes across the beam profile, the slab must exhibit a total thickness variation well below the effective wavelength inside the medium.
+Commercial ultra-flat silicon wafers achieved through advanced chemomechanical polishing easily meet this sub-micron thickness tolerance.